jsmoriss/jsm-user-locale/readme.txt

 Add a user locale drop-down menu item in the WordPress admin back-end admin and front-end toolbar menus.

-Perfect for translators or anyone who needs to switch languages quickly and easily &mdash; allows logged-in users to change their preferred locale / language setting right from the toolbar menu (instead of having to update their WordPress user profile page).
+Perfect for anyone that needs to switch languages quickly and easily &mdash; allows logged-in users to change their preferred locale / language setting right from the toolbar menu (instead of having to update their WordPress user profile page).

 The default WordPress behavior is to apply the user locale preference to the admin back-end only &mdash; this plugin extends the user locale / language preference to the front-end webpage as well.